1armani/de-zoomcamp/7_project/README.md

 # Problem

-This is a simple project which takes data from the GitHub Archive and transforms it in order to visualize the top GitHub contributors as well as the amount of commits per day.
+This is a data engineering project which takes data from the GitHub Archive and transforms it in order to visualize the top GitHub contributors as well as the distribution of commits between various organizations.

 # Dataset